KittyGiraudel/eleventy-plugin-footnotes/README.md

 - `baseClass`: The `baseClass` option is used as the base class for all the other BEM classes (`<base>__ref`, `<base>`, `<base>__title`, `<base>__list`, `<base>__list-item`, `<base>__back-link`).

-This is the default options:
+These are the default options:

 ```js
 {